jmtritch/FileMaker_XML_Sync/README.md

 This section will detail how to sync between deployed copies and the master database.
 There are three parts of the syncing process: Export, Import, and Deploy

 ### Export XML
 Clicking the __Export__ button in the Sync Layout starts the Export XML script.
 It creates a new Sync Log.
-It then searches through all of the database and selects any records with a modified timestamp (_modTS_ field) that is newer than the Global LASTSYNC field in the SyncLog table.
+It then searches through all tables and records in the database (Excluding those listed in the Global IGNORETABLES field) and selects any records with a modified timestamp (_modTS_ field) that is newer than the Global LASTSYNC field in the SyncLog table.
 This includes records that have been updated, inserted, or deleted (as listed in the DeleteLog table).
 When it finds a record to be exported it wraps it in XML using the following format:

 ```
 <table_TableName>